SCALE MODELING GUIDE

 A FEW WORDS ABOUT HO DECALS

 Champion Decal Company once offered the arched lettering used on SN's 40-foot wooden boxcars as set HN-144.
 Unfortunately, it has been discontinued for several years and Champion is now out of business.
-Sunshine Models will sell similar decals from their kits as separate parts as long as the supply lasts.
+(July 2004) Sunshine Models will sell similar decals from their kits as separate parts as long as the supply lasts.
+Sunshine is now Resin Car Works which appears to no longer have SN decals.

 MODELS IN O-SCALE